OCA/mis-builder/README.md

 Management Information System reports for Odoo: easily build super fast, beautiful, custom reports such as P&L, Balance Sheets and more.

+**This is the 9.0 branch, where we develop new features, which are then forward ported to 10.0 and 11.0.**

 This project implements a class of reports where KPI (Key Performance Indicators) are displayed in row, and time periods in columns.
 It focuses on very fast reporting on accounting data but can also use data from any other Odoo model.